dustinsand/storyteller-ai/README.md

 `create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) to create an application to create stories by using OpenAI to generate the story and the associated story images.

+I'm using this as a realistic app in order to refresh my React skills.

 Includes:

 * React